geeknik/glitch-gremlin-ai/README.md

 ## Follow Us on X

 Stay updated with the latest news and announcements.
-Follow us on [X (formerly Twitter)](https://x.com/glitchgremlinai)!
+Follow us on [X ](https://x.com/glitchgremlinai)!

 ## License